JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: Abstract

 \section{Abstract}

 We spectroscopically confirm the $M_{\rm UV} = -20.5$~mag galaxy GHZ2/GLASS-z12 to be at redshift $z=12.34$.
-The source was selected via NIRCam photometry in GLASS-JWST Early Release Science data, providing the first evidence of a surprising abundance of bright galaxies at $z \gtrsim 10$.
-The NIRSpec PRISM spectrum is remarkable and unlike any local analog.
-It shows significant detections of N~IV, C~IV, He~II, O~III, C~III, O~II, and Ne~III lines, and the first detection in a high-redshift object of the O~III Bowen fluorescence line at 3133~\AA\ rest-frame.
-The prominent C~IV line with rest-frame equivalent width (EW) $\approx 46$~\AA\ puts GHZ2 in the category of extreme C~IV emitters characterised by hard radiation fields.
-GHZ2 displays UV lines with EWs that are only found in active galactic nuclei (AGNs) or composite objects at low/intermediate redshifts, and UV line-intensity ratios that are compatible both with AGNs and star formation in a low-metallicity environment.
-The nondetection of the very high-ionization lines [Ne~IV] and [Ne~V], and the remarkable similarity between GHZ2 and other known C~IV emitters, favors a scenario in which the high ionizing output is due to very low metallicity, massive stars forming in a dense environment.
-We estimate a metallicity $\lesssim 0.1$~\zzsun, a high ionization parameter log\,$U > -2$, a N/O abundance 4--5 times the solar value, and a subsolar C/O ratio similar to the recently discovered class of nitrogen-enhanced objects at high redshift.
+The source was selected via NIRCam photometry in GLASS-JWST ERS data, providing the first evidence of a surprising abundance of bright galaxies at $z \gtrsim 10$.
+The NIRSpec PRISM spectrum shows detections of N~IV, C~IV, He~II, O~III, C~III, O~II, and Ne~III lines, and the first detection at high-redshift of the O~III Bowen fluorescence line at 3133~\AA\ rest-frame.
+The prominent C~IV line with rest-frame equivalent width (EW) $\approx 46$~\AA\ puts GHZ2 in the category of extreme C~IV emitters.
+GHZ2 displays UV lines with EWs that are only found in active galactic nuclei (AGNs) or composite objects at low/intermediate redshifts.
+The UV line-intensity ratios are compatible both with AGNs and star formation in a low-metallicity environment, with the low limit on the [Ne~IV]/[N~IV] ratio favoring a stellar origin of the ionizing photons.
+We discuss a possible scenario in which the high ionizing output is due to low metallicity stars forming in a dense environment.
+We estimate a metallicity $\lesssim 0.1$~\zzsun, a high ionization parameter log\,$U > -2$, a N/O abundance 4--5 times the solar value, and a subsolar C/O ratio similar to the recently discovered class of nitrogen-enhanced objects.
 Considering its abundance patterns and the high stellar mass density ($10^4$~M$_{\odot}$~pc$^{-2}$), GHZ2 is an ideal formation site for the progenitors of today’s globular clusters.
 The remarkable brightness of GHZ2 makes it a ``Rosetta stone'' for understanding the physics of galaxy formation within just 360~Myr after the Big Bang.
-It is the ideal target for deeper and higher resolution follow-up spectroscopy.

 \keywords{Lyman-break galaxies --- Reionization --- Surveys}